How are solar panels made?

 Step 1: Build solar silicon cells that are either p-type or n-type, meaning positively or negatively charged.
 P-type silicon cells were the traditional structure of solar cells.
-A p-type silicon cell is built on a positively charged base, meaning the bottom layer is mixed with boron and the bottom layer is mixed with phosphorus.
+A p-type silicon cell is built on a positively charged base, meaning the bottom layer is mixed with boron and the top layer is mixed with phosphorus.

 But the n-type cell is built oppositely, with the phosphorus serving as the base.
 The main difference is that n-type cells offer more efficiency and they are not affected by light-induced degradation, or reduction in output when exposed to extreme sunlight.

 Solar cells are made with crystalline silicon that is melted and mixed with gallium or boron to form wafers.
 Phosphorous is then added to the silicon, and along with the gallium or boron, these substances give silicon its electrical capability.

 The silicon ingot is then cut into thin sheets and an anti-reflective coating is applied to capture the sunlight instead of reflecting it away from the panels.
 Thin lines are then cut into the cells to capture and move the electrical current within the cell.

 The solar cells become semiconductors of electricity which is generated by the photovoltaic effect, when the sunlight's photons are absorbed, electrons then drift within the solar cells to create energy.

 Monocrystalline solar panels are formed from one silicon fragment but for polycrystalline panels, many silicon fragments are melted together in one large sheet to form the silicon wafers for the solar panel.